TobiasVanDyk/STM32F411-PCM5102A-24bit-USB-Audio-DAC/README.md

 <img src="images/dac-small.jpg" height="210" />
 </p>

 This DAC is the perfect companion for the [**1976 November Wireless World An Advanced Preamplifier by Douglas Self**](https://github.com/TobiasVanDyk/Building-the-Advanced-Preamplifier-1976-Douglas-Self).

-There seem to be many variations of these PCM5102A modules - where available schematics of single, double and triple (as used here) LDO regulator modules are shown below.
+There are a number of variations of the (Chinese) PCM5102A modules - where available schematics of single, double and triple (as used here) LDO regulator modules are shown below.

 <p align="left">
 <img src="images/pcm5102a-singleLDOa.jpg" height="140" />